-Having received a written application and subject to compliance with the conditions of Article 91, paragraph 1, the Minister can grant to legal persons a license for the operation of free zone where uncleared goods and domestic products may be processed beyond the processing permitted in a bonded warehouse, cf. Article 95.
+Having received a written application and subject to compliance with the conditions of Article 91, paragraph 1, [the Director of Customs ] can grant to legal persons a license for the operation of free zone where uncleared goods and domestic products may be processed beyond the processing permitted in a bonded warehouse, cf. Article 95.